 Professor Parker’s research explores U.S. foreign relations during the mid-twentieth century with a particular interest in modernization and non-state actors.
-His first book looks at the foreign relations of the Arabian American Oil Company with an eye toward how it employed development programs to organize Saudi Arabia for more efficient resource extraction while at the same time it hoped to establish stronger diplomatic ties with the Saudi monarchy.
+His first book explores the foreign relations of the Arabian American Oil Company with an eye toward how it employed development programs to organize Saudi Arabia for more efficient resource extraction while at the same time it hoped to establish stronger diplomatic ties with the Saudi monarchy.
 He shows how modernization served the political and diplomatic interests of the company and monarchy alike, but not in ways typical to state-led development programs at the time.
+He is working on two projects at this time.
+One looks at non-state actors engaged in American foreign affairs in the Antarctic while another considers broadly the role of oil in American history.

 Research Interests: U.S. Foreign Relations, U.S.-Middle East Relations, Non-State Actors, Development/Modernization, Oil